Bira/octopus-carnival/_drafts/wir-mm3-4e-oblivion-moss.md

 - **Mossling Hurler**: Artillery, speed 6.
 Explodes on death, dealing a bit of psychic damage and inflicting Daze (save ends) on a Close Burst 2.
 No riders on tendril attack.
-Steals a melee power.
+Steals a ranged power.
 Use to copy ranged strikers.

 - **Mossling Grower**: Controller (Leader).
 Has an aura (1) that grants +2 defense to plant allies.
 Tendril attack slows for a turn.
 Gives 20 temporary